babarrett/qmk_firmware/users/dennytom/chording_engine/README.md

   * `AS(X)`: Pulses code `X` on tap and Pulses left shift + `X` on hold.
   * `AT` : Toggles autoshift for all autoshift chords.
 If off, all `AS` chords act like `KC` chords.

 * `LOCK`: The lock key.
 Since tap-dances of chords are independent, it is possible to lock a chord *anywhere in it's dance if you time it right!*.
+If that happens, use the `CLEAR` chord or restart your keeb.

 * `CMD`: The command mode.
-The number of keycodes that can be buffered is defined in `keyboard.inc` in `COMMAND_MAX_LENGTH` (works but needs cleanup).
+The number of keycodes that can be buffered is defined in  in `command_max_length`.

 * `LEAD`: The leader key.
 The maximum length of the sequences needs to be defined in `keyboard_params`.
 You can use `leader_sequences` array to add sequences: